 - Python listener for dnstap - Stream your BIND query logs via dnstap to this Python listener from Fred Morris

-- Zonemaster - Zonemaster, developed by IIS and AFRINIC, is a web-based zone checker.
+- Zonemaster - Zonemaster, developed by IIS and AFNIC, is a web-based zone checker.
 It will run a number of health checks on a domain, including DNSSEC but also basic checks for accessibility, consistency, delegation and basic security.
 Zonemaster can also be used to test an undelegated domain (for example, prior to registering it).
 Zonemaster will save the history from prior scans, useful for troubleshooting problems.

 - DNS Viz - Highly recommended.
 DNSViz provides a visual analysis of the DNSSEC authentication chain for a domain name and its resolution path in the DNS namespace, and it lists configuration errors detected by the tool.